MASTER OF LAWS (LL.M.)

 This specialization track is designed for Southeast Asian government lawyers, public law advocates, legislators, and judges, seeking to deepen and broaden knowledge in crucial areas of the law and methodologies necessary for effective governmental and public policy advising, administrative regulation, law reform, national adjudication, and international arbitration.
 It will likewise introduce non-Southeast Asian governmental advocates, counsels, and judges to the national and regional laws and public policies driving the increasing integration and external cooperation of the ASEAN pillar communities, especially under the ASEAN Political-Security Community.

 LL.M. candidates approved for this specialization track should expect problem-based government-oriented simulations of cross-sectoral, multi-agency, multi-jurisdictional, and cross-border legal situations; the incorporation of public policy, law and economics, welfare and public choice theories in legal analysis; and the adaptation of modern empirical and scientific tools for managing dispute settlement through court adjudication and international arbitration, as well as for tools for effective intergovernmental negotiations.
 (Download Course List)

 3. Legal Academia

-This specialization track is designed for current or aspiring Southeast Asian law faculty seeking to improve skills for classroom instruction, deepen theoretical foundations for law teaching, diversify pedagogical tools for legal education, develop more effective assessment techniques, and stimulate further research contributions and collaborations in their areas of expertise, and for non-Southeast Asian law faculty seeking to familiarize themselves with the hybrid norms and regional legal system of Southeast Asia emerging from ASEAN integration, and the diversification of approaches to legal education
+This specialization track is designed for current or aspiring Southeast Asian law faculty seeking to improve skills for classroom instruction, deepen theoretical foundations for law teaching, diversify pedagogical tools for legal education, develop more effective assessment techniques, and stimulate further research contributions and collaboration in their areas of expertise, and for non-Southeast Asian law faculty seeking to familiarize themselves with the hybrid norms and the regional legal system of Southeast Asia emerging from ASEAN integration, and the diversification of approaches to legal education.

 In addition to teaching an advanced law degree, the program will run research centers with a cross-border orientation and links with industry and international academic institutions.